VR903/Log-Ingestor-and-Query-Interface/README.md

 ## 🚀Advance Features

 - [x]  Implement search within specific date ranges. → API support startDate and EndDate
-- [ ]  Utilize regular expressions for search → Kibana dashboard support this feature.
-Yet to add it in API
 - [x]  Allow combining multiple filters.
 - [x]  Provide real-time log ingestion and searching capabilities (Using near real time ingestion using kakfa and elasticsearch)
 - [x]  Implement role-based access to the query interface.

----

-# 🌕Future / Know Issues

-- Currently we are sending log data using HTTP request.
-This can act as botttneck and uses lot of resources and bandwith.
-Implement **file beat** to send logs to log ingestor.
-- Add validations and add test cases for the application.
-So the code is more robust.